concave-org/concave/README.md

 - **Batteries included** - State management & routing is builtin without any dependencies.
 - **Agnostic** - Store, router and rendering can be exchanged with a custom implementation.

-## Why "concave"

-It's simple: You create straight forward pipelines of components and concave will spread them in your browser - like a concave lense will spread light rays that hit it straight.
+> Spreading pipelines of components to your browser like a concave lense will spread light rays that hit it straight.

+## Why another library

+> TODO

 ## Package